You’re 23 weeks pregnant!

 The rate of survival for premature babies jumps dramatically at 24 weeks, to almost 45%.

 It’s scary to think about having a premature baby.

 However, if you’re worried, or if you’re at risk for preterm birth, knowing the survival rates, based on weeks of gestation, can be reassuring.

 You can read more in Premature Survival Rates By Week.

-This week, your baby probably weighs between 370 and 566 grams, and is about 28-31 cm long – the size of a large grapefruit.
+This week, your baby weighs around 370 grams (.81 pounds) and is about 28-31 cm (11-12 inches) long – about the size of a large grapefruit.